wansiedler/wansiedler.github.io/_pages/about.md

 in diversified cutting edge technologies with demonstrated and proven ability to organize, train and lead cross functions in achieving superior results.

-I code everything that can be scripted, compiled or used as a microservice or a blockchain solidity ERC20-based smart contract.
+I code everything that can be scripted, compiled or used as a microservice or a blockchain ERC-based smart contract.

 #### I ❤️: